 Shopping in a digitally transformed environment

 To keep the in-store experience alive, it is important to create engagement with customers.
 QR codes are popping up in many different stores.
 Indeed, 60% of shoppers would scan barcodes while shopping.
 This in-store digital initiative is linked to different important aspects of the new customer experience: loyalty, the power of mobile and creation of strong relationships with customers.
-By scanning the famous QR code during any purchase, loyalty information and purchase history are collected and stored.
+By scanning the famous QR code during any The B2B purchasing process is the result of a long life cycle often linked to a contract as there are many people to convince., loyalty information and purchase history are collected and stored.
 Brands, stores and malls need to develop new sets of skills to connect and build engaging experiences across all channels with today’s digital customers.
 They need to understand the different ways shoppers want to connect.

 Let’s illustrate these statements with some interesting examples.
 Yves Saint Laurent teamed up with Google, to build an interactive in-store experience.
 Using the Google glass, shoppers can have a virtual make-up session.
 After collecting their personal information (email address, phone number etc.), Yves Saint Laurent sends an email to customers with their picture, the products used during the make-up session, and a link that redirects her to the e-store, where she can find and purchase these products.
 By doing so, the luxury make-up brand is creating an in-store experience in order to merge online and offline engagement.

 Back to QR codes, Puma used this innovation as part of a product launch in London.
 When potential customers scan this code, they are redirected to the brand’s Youtube page, showing thenew menswear collection, and sharing some information about it.

 How is data used in your shopping experience?